Agenda

 - Discussing what meaningful change looks like and the steps necessary to ensure that DRIPA fulfills its promise to Indigenous Peoples, including recommendations for more robust engagement and accountability mechanisms

-Aboriginal Leaders Roundtable: Appreciating the Different Cultures, Traditions, and Natural Resource Priorities of First Nations, Métis, and Inuit
+Aboriginal Leaders Roundtable: Appreciating the Different Cultures, Traditions, and Natural Resource Priorities of First Nations and Métis

-In this special moderated roundtable, an Inuit speaker, Métis speaker, and First Nations speaker from a Treaty and non-Treaty land will each discuss their culture, history, and priorities with respect to developing natural resources.
-Although they are not speaking on behalf of all Inuit, Métis, and First Nations, this roundtable will create an opportunity to deepen relationships by highlighting the uniqueness of each group.
+In this special roundtable, a leader from the Métis and leaders from several First Nations (Treaty and non-Treaty) will each discuss their culture, history, and priorities when it comes to developing natural resources.
+Although they are not speaking on behalf of all First Nations and Métis, this roundtable is nonetheless an opportunity for the audience to learn about the uniqueness of each group and deepen relationships.
+Topics of discussion include:

 Topics of discussion include: